ankaAR/bestiario5e/_creatures/dragonfang.md

 speed: "30 ft."
 hit_points: "78 (12d8+24)"
 armor_class: "15 (cuero endurecido)"
-damage_resistances: "one of the following: acid, cold, fire, lightning or poison"
+damage_resistances: "one of the following: acid, frío, fire, lightning or poison"
 ---

 ***Dragon Fanatic.*** The dragonfang has advantage on saving throws against being hechizado or asustado.
 While the dragonfang can see a dragon or higher-ranking Cult of the Dragon cultist friendly to it, the dragonfang ignores the effects of being hechizado or asustado.